alexisvassquez/trackthatmoney/README.md

 ---

 ## Why?
-Because understanding and managing your finances shouldn't feel shameful, overwhemling, anxiety-inducing, inaccessible, bloated, or like a sales pitch.
+Because understanding and managing your finances shouldn't feel shameful, overwhelming, anxiety-inducing, inaccessible, bloated, or like a sales pitch.

 ---